Sustainable Ag Internships

 Minot, ND

-Beagle Hill Organic Farm is a small organic farm specializing in leafy greens, salad mixes, microgreens, and herbs.
-They strive to provide healthy produce and chickens of the highest quality for the local community.
-They utilize no-till practices and free-range husbandry.
-This season, they are working to increase the number of free-range meat chickens, and are expanding beyond the local farmer's market to provide seasonal greens and vegetables to local restaurants and a small CSA.
+Beagle Hill Organic Farm is a small organic farm growing 30 different crops, specializing in leafy greens, salad mixes and herbs.
+They strive to provide healthy produce of the highest quality for the local community utilizing no-till practices.

 North Star Farms